prysmaticlabs/documentation/docs/install/mac.md

 > **NOTICE:** It is recommended to open up port 13000 on your local router to improve connectivity and receive more peers from the network.
 To do so, navigate to `192.168.0.1` in your browser and login if required.
 Follow along with the interface to modify your routers firewall settings.
 When this task is completed, append the parameter`--p2p-host-ip=$(curl -s ident.me)` to your selected beacon startup command presented in this section to use the newly opened port.

 ### Running the Prysm startup script

+You can get started by cloning the Prysm repository:

 1. Create a working directory and enter it: